 How to Build SEO-Friendly Websites with Next.js and Tailwind CSS

-In today’s competitive digital landscape, having an SEO-friendly website is essential for improving your online visibility and driving traffic to your site.
-Leveraging modern tools like Next.js and Tailwind CSS can give you a significant edge in creating a website that not only looks great but also ranks high on search engine results pages (SERPs).
-In this guide, we’ll explore how these technologies work together and provide actionable tips to help you build SEO-friendly websites effectively.
+In today's competitive digital landscape, having an SEO-friendly website is essential for improving your online visibility and driving traffic to your site.
+Leveraging modern tools like Next.js 15 and Tailwind CSS v4 can give you a significant edge in creating a website that not only looks great but also ranks high on search engine results pages (SERPs) and surfaces in AI-powered search engines.
+For businesses looking at custom software development, these technologies offer the perfect foundation for performance and scalability.

 What Makes a Website SEO-Friendly?